Diamondbacks vs. Tigers Player Props Betting Odds

-Player prop bet odds for Corbin Carroll, Zach McKinstry and others are available when the Arizona Diamondbacks visit the Detroit Tigers at Comerica Park on Friday at 6:40 PM ET.
+Player prop betting options for Corbin Carroll, Spencer Torkelson and others are available in the Arizona Diamondbacks-Detroit Tigers matchup at Comerica Park on Saturday, starting at 1:10 PM ET.

 Diamondbacks vs. Tigers Game Info